"SENIOR WOMEN GOLFERS'

 The first official Committee Meeting was held at the home of Mrs Ellie Hinton in February 1963 and apart from three years when they were held at Huntingdale Golf Club, continued to do so until 1987.

 By the end of 1965, membership had grown to 560, representing 36 clubs and through an advertisement in the Australian Ladies Golf Union Year Book attracting Country Associates, interest became statewide.

 So popular was this new Association that in 1965, such big fields as 212, 192, 200, 226 became difficult to handle.
 Canadian Foursomes, Bogey or Stableford were mostly played although the majority of members preferred a stroke round of golf.
 Later the competition was played regularly as a Four Ball Best Ball event.
 However even at this early stage. it was felt a smaller membership could be handled more easily and after much thought and discussion, the decision was made to reduce the number of members and open a waiting list.
 In 1971 the age of eligibility was raised to 55 and in 1986, to 60 years of age.
 The age of eligibility was lowered back to 55 in 2022.

 The Association has always been well received with a good selection of courses played, resulting in 5 decades of very successful golf being enjoyed by the senior women golfers.

-And so, the Senior Women Golfers' Assoc of Victoria continues on and today in 2022, we have representatives in 45 Victorian clubs (private and public) and approx 250 members.
+And so, the Senior Women Golfers' Assoc of Victoria continues on and today in 2024, we have representatives in 45 clubs across Victoria (private and public) and approx 230 members.